-With employees scattered all across the globe now, meetings are being conducted via video conferencing.
+With employees scattered all across the globe, meetings are being conducted via video conferencing.
 This includes job interviews and client meetings as well.

-Since such a bulk of our interaction takes place online, it is crucial to have some meeting etiquette guidelines set in place.
+Since such a bulk of our interaction takes place online, it is crucial to have some online meeting etiquette guidelines in place.

 Why is Meeting Etiquette Important?